+Consistent with the other parameters of the cost of capital, regulators estimate the notional gearing, using a range of evidence, with the notional gearing not necessarily equal to the actual gearing of the regulated company (or companies).
+This approach protects customers from bearing much of the risk of companies' actual financing decisions.
 While companies are usually free to deviate from the notional gearing, they do so at their own risk, because incremental costs due to adopting a financial structure different to the notional company are not passed through to customers.
-The level of notional gearing chosen represents the regulator's judgment on the level of gearing which is appropriate for an average, efficiently-run, company, given the characteristics of the price control.
+The level of notional gearing chosen represents the regulator's judgement on the level of gearing which is appropriate for an average, efficiently-run, company, given the characteristics of the price control.